Worthen

-The village contains the Church of England parish church, All Saints, a functioning Methodist Chapel, a primary school (now called Long Mountain School) with Eco-School status, a village hall built in 1977 and a post office housed within the local shop.
+Worthen contains the grade I listed Church of England parish church, All Saints, a functioning Methodist Chapel, a primary school (now called Long Mountain School) with Eco-School status, a village hall built in 1977 and a post office housed within the local shop.
 Hampton Hall, a grade II* listed country house, is nearby.

 History

 Population

 The population of Worthen has fluctuated throughout history since the first census was taken in 1801 recording the population at 1,799.
 A slight decrease followed in 1811 before a steady increase to the peak of the population in 1881 at 3,029.
 A slight decrease followed this until 1851 when a small increase occurred bringing the population to 1,965.
-According to the 2001 census the population was 1,929 with a total of 775 households in the parish, the population increasing to 2,078 at the 2011 Census.
+In 1961 the parish had a population of 1,760.
+According to the 2001 census the population of "Worthen with Shelve" parish was 1,929 with a total of 775 households in the parish, the population increasing to 2,078 at the 2011 Census.

 Employment

 Worthen's population was predominantly characterised by labourers as recorded in the 1831 census, which showed a more organised classification of occupation, during this year there were 393 recorded labourers and servants employed in agricultural and non-agricultural sectors.
 A more detailed census was taken in 1881, which showed a greater working population of 437 male workers in mineral substances and 240 male workers in agriculture.
 Mining was a major employment sector and well known mines included Snailbeach, a lead-ore mine, Perkins’ Beach lead mine and additionally grit and gravel mines.